-Here is a step by step procedure to open an LC that needs to be followed:
+Here is a step by step procedure to open an LC:

-2. Filling LC Application Form - After applying for the documentary credit letter, the importer is required to fill an application form known as “Letter of Credit Application Form” or “Documentary Letter of Credit Application Form” for the issuance of LC.
-The issuing bank then checks the application form and sends it to the importer for approval.
+2. Filling LC Application Form - The request by the importer for the documentary credit letter is further followed by filling an application form known as “Letter of Credit Application Form”.
+The issuing bank verifies the given details in the form and sends it to the exporter for approval.

-3. Advising Bank Evaluates LC - Then, the Advising bank (Exporter’s Bank) checks the authenticity of the LC sent by the issuing bank ie. letter of credit service provider, and assures the exporter to ship the goods.
+3. Advising Bank Evaluates LC - Then, the issuing bank shares the documents with the Advising bank (Exporter’s Bank) to thoroughly check the authenticity.
+After getting assured, the advising bank instructs the exporter to initiate the shipment of the goods.

-5. Presentation of Documents to the Confirming Bank - To get the advance payment against the shipment documents, the exporter presents these documents to the confirming bank.
-The confirming bank then verifies them and sends them to the issuing bank.
+4. Shipment of Goods & Presentation of Documents - The exporter ships the goods & services and receives the shipment documents.
+Further, To get the advance payment against the shipment documents, the exporter presents these documents to the confirming bank.
+After verification, the confirming bank sends them to the issuing bank.

-6. Settlement of Payment - On receiving shipment documents, the issuing bank verifies them with the importer and if it finds everything right, it releases the payment to the exporter.
+5 Settlement of Payment - The issuing bank verifies the documents with the importer and if it finds everything right, it releases the payment to the exporter.

 Documents Required For LC

-Here are a few documents that are required to obtain a letter of credit:
+Here are a few documents that are required to obtain an LC in global trade transaction::